Defensive Line Techniques & Alignments In Football

 Written By: Chris Haddad

-Updated: February 12, 2024
+Updated: October 20, 2024

 The defensive lineman is in charge of controlling the line of scrimmage.
 Teams who control the line of scrimmage on either side of the ball typically win the game.
 To control the line of scrimmage, defenses need to defend gaps.
 What are gaps?

 Gaps are the space between the offensive lineman.
-Between the center and the guard is the A-Gap, between the guard and tackle is the B-Gap, between the tackle and tight end is the C-Gap, and outside out the tight end is the D-gap.
+Between the center and the guard is the A-Gap, between the guard and tackle is the B-Gap, between the tackle and tight end is the C-Gap, and outside out the tight end is the D-Gap.
 Defenses must cover these gaps to stop an effective rushing attack.

 Defensive Line Techniques